 Exposure and response prevention (EX/RP) is considered the gold standard treatment for Obsessive-Compulsive Disorder (OCD).
 In this approach, individuals are exposed to the feared stimuli hierarchically, starting with stimuli that evoke less anxiety and progressively moving to more distressing stimuli.

 During exposure, clients are encouraged to refrain from engaging in any neutralising behaviours or thoughts, which is the response prevention part of the treatment.
 In vivo exposures are typically used, and imaginal exposure is implemented when in vivo exposure is not possible or should not be implemented.

 Empirical evidence for the efficiency of EX/RP is strong, as demonstrated by randomised clinical trials.
 They found that EX/RP causes a substantial decrease in OCD symptoms generally kept at follow-up, but some recurring symptoms often remain.

 EX/RP has demonstrated superior outcomes in treating OCD compared to psychopharmacological treatments (e.g., clomipramine) and equivalent effects compared with CBT.

-The treatment works by promoting a natural process called habituation which occurs when individuals stop responding or paying attention to a stimulus after repeated exposure.
+The treatment promotes a natural process called habituation, which occurs when individuals stop responding or paying attention to a stimulus after repeated exposure.